Tutorial: Deploy applications using GitOps with Flux v2

 Red Hat OpenShift onboarding guidance

 Flux controllers require a nonroot Security Context Constraint to properly provision pods on the cluster.
-These constraints must be added to the cluster prior to onboarding of the microsoft.flux
+These constraints must be added to the cluster before deploying the microsoft.flux

 extension.